ministryofjustice/technical-guidance/index.md

-This site documents some of the technical decisions that the [Ministry of Justice](https://www.gov.uk/government/organisations/ministry-of-justice) has made for the products we operate.
+This site documents some of the technical decisions that the [Ministry of Justice](https://www.gov.uk/government/organisations/ministry-of-justice) (MOJ) has made for the products we operate.

 It complements the [Service Manual](https://www.gov.uk/service-manual), which covers service design more broadly.

+[Security guidance](https://ministryofjustice.github.io/security-guidance/) is an accompanying source of security-specific guidance.

 ## Principles